This post may contain affiliate links. When you purchase through links on our site, we may earn an affiliate commission. Read our affiliate disclosure

 Built-in recycling and garbage cans:

-Sliding rails with hidden trash cans help keep your kitchen organized and save up floor space.
-Kits are typically easy to install and are available for conventional cabinet sizes.
+Sliding rails with hidden trash cans help keep your kitchen organized and save floor space.
+They are easy to install and fit standard cabinets.

 6. Change the Kitchen Door Fronts for a Bold Refresh